Ankr-network/ankr-docs/docs/build-blockchain/bas/staking.md

 Today the Parlia consensus engine doesn't support fast-finality, this feature is still under development, that is why to prove the correctness of the produced block, the user must verify 2/3*N+1 blocks.

 To become a validator, the user must fit these requirements:
-* Have their own, fully synchronized, node running in the full-sync mode, with unlocked validator private key.
+* Have their own, fully synchronized, node running in the full-sync mode, with unlocked validator private key (`--unlock=` param).
 * Register their validator address in the staking smart contract via the `registerValidator(address validatorAddress, uint16 commissionRate)` function.
 Registering, the user must specify the validator's address and commission rate.
 * Ask one of existing validator owners to propose the user to become a validator.
 * Wait until 2/3 of the validators support the candidate.